More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling

-The traditional approach to sample size determination in this setting relies on the Neyman allocation formula applied separately to each target variable, followed by taking the element-wise maximum of the resulting stratum sample sizes across variables.
+The traditional approach relies on the Neyman allocation formula applied separately to each target variable, followed by taking the element-wise maximum.
 We show that this approach is doubly flawed: it over-samples for variables whose Neyman allocation is dominated, while simultaneously failing to guarantee domain-level precision for the variable that drives the maximum.
-The Bethel algorithm \citep{Bethel1989} provides the correct solution, finding the smallest total sample that simultaneously satisfies the coefficient-of-variation (CV) target for \emph{every} variable in \emph{every} domain.
-Yet the Bethel sample size can itself be large, because it must protect precision using direct survey estimates alone.
+The Bethel algorithm \citep{Bethel1989} provides the globally optimal solution, finding the smallest total sample that simultaneously satisfies the CV target for every variable in every domain.

 The key insight of this paper is that Hierarchical Bayes small area models \citep{RaoMolina2015} can be used to reduce the Bethel sample further.
 By borrowing strength across domains, HB models produce more precise domain estimates than direct estimates at the same sample size.
 This precision surplus can be exchanged for a smaller sample --- one that, when combined with HB estimation, still meets all pre-defined precision targets.

-The result is a two-stage strategy: Bethel allocation provides the globally optimal design-based benchmark; HB modelling provides a principled means of going further.
+The contribution of this paper is not the development of new statistical methods --- Bethel allocation and HB small area estimation are individually well established \citep{Bethel1989,RaoMolina2015,Pfeffermann2013} --- but rather their \emph{novel combination} as a cost-reduction strategy, operationalised through a four-gate eligibility algorithm and validated via Monte Carlo simulation.
+Existing literature on model-assisted survey design \citep{SarndaalSwenssonWretman1992} seeks efficient estimators for a fixed sample, whereas our approach uses model-based shrinkage to justify a \emph{smaller} sample in the first place.
+From an NSO practitioner's perspective, the key practical advance is that the entire procedure --- Bethel allocation via \texttt{R2BEAT}, HB modelling via \texttt{mcmcsae}, and the reduction algorithm --- can be executed with freely available R packages, requiring only standard inputs that NSOs already produce from existing survey programmes.

 The approach is validated through a Monte Carlo simulation study ($B = 1{,}000$ replications) based on a synthetic labour-force population of one million individuals.
-The three target variables --- employment status, unemployment status, and hours worked --- span both binary and continuous types, enabling the illustration of both logit-normal binomial and Gaussian Fay--Herriot HB models.
-Known population truth at all levels permits rigorous evaluation of precision, accuracy, and credible-interval coverage under repeated sampling.
+Four additional sensitivity scenarios, varying the strength of auxiliary variables, the degree of domain heterogeneity, and the rarity of the binary outcomes, are examined in Section~\ref{sec:sensitivity} to assess the robustness of the principal findings.